inchori/mini-leveldb/README.md

 # mini-leveldb

-An educational implementation of LevelDB in Go.
+An implementation of minimal LevelDB in Go.
 Learn how LSM trees, compaction, and storage engines work by exploring a clean, well-structured codebase.

 ## What You'll Learn